 Geej Williams has performed in many countries around the world, and has composed music for various theater productions.
 She toured extensively as a performer and theater trainer with the internationally renowned Kaliwat Theater Collective then led by Nestor Horfilla, and with the Asian Council for People’s Culture Theater for the Environment Network (ACPC-TENT) led by Al Santos.
 She also conducted many trainings in music and theater for the Cultural Center of the Philippines and was Vice-Chairperson of the Dramatic Arts Committee of the National Commission for Culture and the Arts.

 As a thespian, Geej has nearly 30 years of working with various groups as performer, music composer, director, playwright, and trainer.
-She was Performing Arts Director at The Foundation Academy in Jacksonville, FL where she also taught Orff and Drama.
+She was Performing Arts Director at The Foundation Academy in Jacksonville, FL in Aug 2017-Jan 2019 where she also taught Orff and Drama.

 Geej has very strong theater foundations in the Philippines.
 Her notable achievements include: